 Here’s what you can expect in your visit to a dental office:

-Cleaning: One of the most frequent reasons of seeking professional dental help is cleaning or removal of hard calculus (tartar) from your gum line.
+Cleaning: One of the most frequent reasons for seeking professional dental help is cleaning or removal of hard calculus (tartar) from your gum line.
 Often people follow regular flossing and brushing procedures at home to get rid of plaque.
 However, to remove calculus, dental instruments are required.
 As part of a dental exam, most of the practitioners use ultrasonic instruments in order to break up larger tartar chunks and thoroughly clean your teeth.

 Tooth Polishing: Once the calculus is removed from your teeth, crowns may be polished in order to remove surface stains and plaque.
 Most often, an abrasive material is applied with the help of a brush to scrub away tooth stains.

 Oral Care Instructions: Based on your dental exam, hygienists may suggest some instructions to take care of your oral health at home.
 In such sessions, brushing and flossing methods are properly demonstrated.

 X-rays: During this procedure, patients are exposed to radiation as part of regular examination.
 This method enables dentists to examine your oral health in detail and track dental history.
 This procedure is considered to be highly effective in identifying oral risks for developing tooth cavities and thereby recommending suitable treatments.
 The introduction of Digital X-rays has reduced the waiting time at a dentist’s office and has allowed dentists to zero in and more closely visualize affected areas that require treatment.